-There’s nothing like the rush of cool air-conditioning on a blisteringly hot day.
-Tommy Webber, owner of T. Webber Plumbing, Heating & Air Conditioning in Cold Spring, recommends an annual inspection and tune-up of your air conditioning system by a licensed professional before the cooling season really kicks into gear.
+There’s nothing like the rush of cool air conditioning on a blisteringly hot day.
+Tommy Webber, owner of T. Webber Plumbing, Heating, Air & Electric in Cold Spring, recommends an annual inspection and tune-up of your air conditioning system by a licensed professional before the cooling season really kicks into gear.
 That way, you can be sure you won’t be sweating when it’s sweltering.

 “Like everything else, breakdowns happen at the worst time, usually on the hottest day of the year,” Webber explains.
 “But keeping on top of maintenance will keep your system running efficiently and reliably.”

-An annual tune-up focuses on three things: clearing the condensate line, where water is drained; checking the capacitor and other electrical components (fixing rodent damage if needed); and checking the refrigerant charge (and repairing the source of refrigerant leaks, if found).
-Webber notes that companies are moving away from the old R22 refrigerant and toward the more environmentally friendly R410A.
-He advises checking with your air conditioning repair company on what to do if your system uses R22.
+An annual tune-up to help keep your home cool focuses on three things: clearing the condensate line, where water is drained; checking the capacitor and other electrical components (fixing rodent damage if needed); and checking the refrigerant charge (and repairing the source of refrigerant leaks, if found).
+Webber notes that companies are moving away from the old R22 refrigerant and toward the more environmentally friendly R410A since, as of January 2020, the production and import of R22 refrigerant is illegal in the United States.
+(The continued use of devices that use R22 is not illegal, however.)
+He advises checking with your air-conditioning repair company on what to do if your system uses R22.

 Replace the air filter either monthly or quarterly, depending upon the manufacturer’s recommendations, especially if a family member suffers from allergies or asthma.
 Homeowners can easily replace a filter themselves.
 “Air filters catch the dust, hair, and particulates that fly around in the air.
 Those filters get clogged and dirty — because they’re made to get clogged and dirty — and they’re meant to get replaced on a regular basis,” Webber notes.